IgnitionBoulder/2015week1/deliverables/README.md

 #### meta
 Why do we separate HTML and CSS?
+They are separated for organization (meaning) and clarity (presentation).

 #### HTML
 What are classes and IDs (and how are they different)?
+In the CSS, a class selector is a name preceded by a full stop (“.”) and an ID selector is a name preceded by a hash character (“#”).
+Classes are used for multiple items while IDs are used only once.

 What are elements?
+Elements are tags and the content within them.

 What are tags?
+The basic structure of an HTML document includes tags, which surround content and apply meaning to it.

 What are attributes?

 What are forms?
 What is a div?